paezha/Reproducible-Research-Workflow/Session-04-Research-Data-Management-Principles/README.md

 The Canadian research community is working towards builind capacity in researchers, one way is through the Portage Network.

-### Portage Network
+### Portage Network - now part of Canada's New Digital Research Infrastructure Organization (NDRIO)

-The Portage Network was launched in 2015 by the Canadian Association of Research Libraries (CARL) and it works within the library community to foster a national research data culture and facilitate shared stewardship of research data in Canada.
+The Portage Network was launched in 2015 by the Canadian Association of Research Libraries (CARL) and it works largely through the library community to foster a national research data culture and facilitate shared stewardship of research data in Canada.
 This mandate spans sectors, domains, and jurisdictions, requiring national coordination of RDM services and infrastructure.
 Portage seeks to contribute to this goal through:

 - The coordination of RDM expertise, services, and technology
 - Collaboration with other research data management stakeholders
 - Education and training

 The DMPAssistant is one part of their service.
-The DMPAssistant is similar to tools offered through other jurisdictions (e.g. DMPTool (U.S.)).
+The DMPAssistant is similar to Data Management Plan creation tools offered through other jurisdictions (e.g. DMPTool (U.S.)).
 The tool serves as a guide to help researchers develop a comprehensive snapshot of the data involved in their project.

 Data Management Plans are living documents and can evolve over time.